stephenyoon84/Build-a-Portfolio/README.md

 * Must replicate that design in HTML and CSS.
 * Develop a responsive website that will display images, descriptions and links to each of the portfolio projects

+### Files
+* index.html - tried to make similar with design mockup
+* Stephen-portfolio.html - put the actual projects which done by myself

 ### Timeline
 * Start the project and create github (3/31/2017)
 * Replicate the design mockup (4/1/2017)